Bell polynomials: Ordinary Bell polynomials

+where we have used the multinomial coefficient.

 The ordinary Bell polynomials can be expressed in the terms of exponential Bell polynomials:

 In general, Bell polynomial refers to the exponential Bell polynomial, unless otherwise explicitly stated.

 Combinatorial meaning

 The exponential Bell polynomial encodes the information related to the ways a set can be partitioned.
-For example, if we consider a set {A, B, C}, it can be partitioned into two non-empty, non-overlapping subsets, which is also referred to as parts or blocks, in 3 different ways:
+For example, if we consider a set {A, B, C}, it can be partitioned into two non-empty, non-overlapping subsets, which are also referred to as parts or blocks, in 3 different ways: